Pispros/training-on-ids-dataset/Datasets/CIC-IDS2017/instructions.md

 - Url link : https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset

-# You shoud have a tree like :
+# You should have a tree like :
 - Datasets/
   - CIC-IDS2017/
     - Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv